Neighbours: Setting

 Through much of the show's run, it was not stated in which Australian city Erinsborough was located.
-The rivalry between Sydney and Melbourne meant that scripts did not mention that Erinsborough was a suburb of the latter city, until 1994.
-Since 2016, the show has begun filming more scenes in and around the city.
-Other Australian locations mentioned and sometimes seen in the series include the fictitious suburbs of West Waratah, Eden Hills, and Ansons Corner.
-Real-life Australian towns in the state of Victoria such as Colac, Frankston and Shepparton are sometimes referred to.
-Oakey in Queensland is also mentioned and sometimes seen.

-On 27 August 2010, Neighbours filmed scenes in Sydney's Darling Harbour and on board a cruise ship.
-The episodes marked only the third time that the show has filmed scenes outside of Victoria.
-In October 2011, Neighbours filmed scenes in Port Douglas, Queensland and around the Great Barrier Reef region.
-Two storylines were filmed in Geelong and the Gold Coast in 2016.
-In March 2019, Neighbours filmed scenes at the 2019 Sydney Gay and Lesbian Mardi Gras for an episode airing in 2020.
-The serial also had its own float during the parade.
-Later that year, scenes for Paul Robinson (Stefan Dennis) and Terese Willis' (Rebekah Elmaloglou) wedding were filmed at a resort in Queensland.
+The rivalry between Sydney and Melbourne meant that scripts did not mention that Erinsborough was a suburb of the latter city until 1994.
+Since 2016, the show has begun filming more scenes in and around Melbourne.
+Other Australian locations mentioned and sometimes seen in the series include the fictitious suburbs of West Waratah, Eden Hills, Ansons Corner, and the real-life town of Oakey in Queensland.
+Neighbours filmed scenes in Sydney's Darling Harbour and on board a cruise ship in August 2010, marking the third time that the show had filmed scenes outside of Victoria.
+Further Australian filming locations have included Port Douglas and the Great Barrier Reef region, Geelong, the Gold Coast, and the Sydney Gay and Lesbian Mardi Gras, where the serial also had its own float during the parade.
+Scenes for Paul Robinson (Stefan Dennis) and Terese Willis' (Rebekah Elmaloglou) 2019 wedding were filmed at a resort in Queensland.

-Filming locations outside of Australia have included Kenya, the United States and the United Kingdom, which has seen Neighbours episodes filmed there on a number of occasions.
-In February 1990, Lyme Park in Cheshire doubled as the Ledgerwood estate set in Yorkshire.
-Derek Nimmo guest-starred as the fictitious Lord Ledgerwood in two of the episodes.
+Filming locations outside of Australia have included Kenya, the United States, and the United Kingdom, which has seen Neighbours episodes filmed there on a number of occasions.
+The first storyline aired in February 1990 and was filmed at Lyme Park in Cheshire.
 In November 1992, the characters Rick Alessi (Dan Falzon) and Debbie Martin (Marnie Reece-Wilmore) visit London to attend a Michael Jackson concert.
 However, producers could not film at the concert after negotiations with Jackson's tour management failed.
-The second London-based storyline was broadcast in late March 2007.
-Susan Kennedy (Jackie Woodburne) and Karl Kennedy (Alan Fletcher) are shown taking a ride on the London Eye and being married on a boat on the River Thames.

-Three further storylines shot on location in London aired in March 2017, March 2018, and September 2019.
+The second London-based storyline was broadcast in late March 2007 and featured scenes shot on the London Eye and a boat on the River Thames.
+Four further storylines shot on location in London aired in March 2017, March 2018, September 2019, October 2021.
 The show was due to film in Ireland for the first time in March 2020, before the shoot was cancelled due to the COVID-19 pandemic.
-The following year, a sixth storyline was filmed on location in London, featuring Amanda Holden and Sophie Ellis-Bextor alongside regular cast member Jemma Donovan (Harlow Robinson).
+In February 2023, Annie Jones (Jane Harris) and Guy Pearce (Mike Young) filmed scenes in Surrey, which were the first to be shot for the revival.